zemlanin/whenst/README.md

 - `npm run watch` watches source files and recompiles server/client on changes
 - `npm start` starts the server on [localhost:3000](http://localhost:3000)
 - `npm run fmt` lints and formats code
+- `npm run migrate` to migrate the database

 For easier local dev, do `npm run watch` in one Terminal tab and `npm run build:server && npm start` in another